mvolkmann/blog/src/prolog.md

 | `\`      | bitwise not (prefix) |
 | `<<`     | bitwise shift left   |
 | `>>`     | bitwise shift right  |

+### Other Operators

+Prolog supports the following additional operators:

 TODO: Finish documenting the meaning of some of these operators.